artkonekt/concord/docs/models.md

 #### Adding Fields

-The most common thing is to add new fields to entities.
+The most common thing is to add new fields to models.

 How to do that?
 Add a migration that adds the fields to the underlying db table and you're done.
 Say we're adding the `is_active` field: